 As a pediatric sleep professional, I trained under one of the top specialists in the world on sleep education.
 I studied to become a Certified Lactation Counselor and Post-Partum Doula, in addition to countless certifications that have enabled me to become an expert in the field of all things children sleep.
 The truth is, all kids can sleep, including yours, you just need someone like me to help put the jigsaw puzzle together and teach you how it all works together.

 Reason #1: Your Kids are Up Several Times a Night.
 In my experience, from about 6 months on, it’s safe to say that most kids can and should be capable of sleeping a solid 11-12 hours a night, depending on their age.
 When kids are up, so are parents and often, many resort to doing whatever they have to in order to get through that night and the next day with some semblance of sanity.
 Those “things” become the prop your child wants to get back to sleep.
 Notice I said ‘wants’ not ‘needs’ here?
 When they fall asleep in some way other than independently and they wake through the night, they rely on whatever that is to get back to bed.
 That habit is what they know and what they believe to need and parents do their best because they just don’t know what else to do and don’t realize help is out there from sleep consultants like Tiny Transitions.
-Think about the last time you won’t up from a broken night of sleep.
+Think about the last time you woke up from a broken night of sleep.
 How did you feel?
 Terrible right?
 That is how your children feel too, they most often times just can’t express it.

 Reason #2: Your Performance at Work is Suffering.
 I have worked with CEO’s of major companies, CEO’s of the house, major sports team members and professionals across various industries — and every job is critical and sometimes a lack of sleep can be a danger not only for yourself but for others.
 A recent client I began working with is a pilot and there were concerns about their lack of sleep and the long flights that they were on with planes full of passengers.
 Would you want to be on that flight?
 All jobs require focus and attention to be performed their best and sleep helps us do that.
 Don’t jeopardize what you have worked for to provide for your family.

 Chances are that you have read a few books on the topic, or even received some advice from a friend, a Facebook group or a co-worker and chances are, it didn’t work.
 That is because sleep is complicated and every child has different things going on that you may not even have realized are contributing to their sleep challenges.
 If it was that easy, every child would sleep every night.
 Working with a sleep consultant is not a luxury, it’s a need.
-Selecting the right one and understand their style, approach and support is going to be crucial.
+Selecting the right one and understand their style, approach and support are going to be crucial.
 I have seen some terrible ones out there, so be sure to do your research on who you are working with, their success and what you can expect from them in support.
 Take back control of your sleep and give your children that most amazing gift — sleep.
 It’s so crucial for them and for you.
 Contact us today, and let’s get started.